 Please find all my writing for GroundUp here.

-I have written for Daily Maverick online and the DM168 paper in different capacities, such as this piece about Instagram small businesses and this one about the inclusion of children's issues in the 2019 elections.
+I have written for Daily Maverick online and the DM168 paper in different capacities, but particularly as a regular contributor to their business section.
+Recently I have particularly focused on how small businesses and individuals are reacting to the Covid-19 pandemic.

 This is an example of my work for the daily newspaper The Citizen, looking at an important health issue early in the Covid-19 pandemic.